wp-plugins/store-locator-le/readme.txt

 You will need to purchase new [SLP4 compatible versions of the add-on packs](http://www.storelocatorplus.com/product-category/slp4-products/).
 Discounts will be made available to users that purchased a premium add-on pack within 1 year of purchasing the SLP4 compatible upgrades.

-*Upgrading From SLP 4.0 to SLP 4.1*
+*Upgrading From SLP 4.0 to SLP 4.1 or higher*

 If you are using Enhanced Results or Contact Extender and activated Super Extendo at ANY TIME you must:

 1. Deactivate Enhanced Results, Contact Extender, and Super Extendo.
 2. Upgrade to SLP 4.1+.
 3. Upgrade Enhanced Results and/or Contact Extender to 4.1+.

-Super Extendo can be deleted AFTER upgrading Enhanced Results and/or Contact Extender to 4.1+.
+4. Delete Super Extendo.

+*Upgrading From SLP 4.1 to SLP 4.2*

+If you are using the Janitor or Pro Pack add-on pack:

+1. Delete and deactivate your Janitor and/or Pro Pack add-on packs.
+2. If you were using Janitor, re-install and activate Janitor version 4.1.08 or higher.
+3. If you were using Pro Pack, re-install and activate Pro Pack version 4.1.06 or higher.

 == Changelog ==